-Reunion Island is a paradise of volcanoes, cirques, and beaches in the heart of the Indian Ocean, and to avoid getting lost on its mountain roads, you need data.
-An eSIM for Reunion Island connects you as soon as you land in Saint-Denis, without searching for a store or paying exorbitant roaming fees.
-Here you get real coverage, operators, GBs for hiking, and activation in just one minute.
+Reunion Island is a paradise of volcanoes, cirques, and beaches in the middle of the Indian Ocean, and to avoid getting lost on its mountain roads, you'll need data.
+An eSIM for Reunion Island connects you from the moment you land in Saint-Denis, without looking for a store or paying exorbitant roaming prices.
+Here you'll find real coverage, operators, GBs for hiking, and activation in one minute.

 Does an eSIM work in Reunion?

 Yes.
 Reunion is a French overseas department, so it has modern 4G networks from well-known operators.
-A travel eSIM connects to them just like a physical SIM, but you install it before you leave and activate it when you arrive.
+A travel eSIM connects to them just like a physical SIM, but you install it before you leave and activate it upon arrival.
 Ideal for an island where you'll be driving a lot on mountain roads.

-As it is French territory, free European roaming does not apply here unless your plan expressly includes it for the DOM-TOMs, which many Spanish plans do not cover or cover with fine print.
+Being French territory, European free roaming does not apply here unless your plan explicitly includes it for the DOM-TOM, which many Spanish plans do not cover or cover with fine print.
 Therefore, relying on your operator's roaming can be very expensive.
-A local eSIM solves the problem with a fixed price: you know what you're paying before you travel and avoid your bill skyrocketing while you drive around the Piton de la Fournaise with your GPS on.
+A local eSIM solves the problem with a fixed price: you know what you pay before you travel and avoid your bill skyrocketing while you drive around the Piton de la Fournaise with GPS on.

 Coverage on the island and its cirques

 The nuance is in the mountainous interior.
 The large cirques (Cilaos, Salazie, Mafate) and hiking trails to the volcano or Piton des Neiges have shadow areas where the signal disappears completely, especially Mafate, which can only be explored on foot.
 The recommendation here is clear: download offline maps and routes before heading into the mountains.
-On the main road circling the island and at viewpoints accessible by car, coverage usually works well, so for car renters, connection is comfortable almost all the time.
+On the main road that surrounds the island and at viewpoints accessible by car, coverage usually works well, so for car rental travelers, connection is comfortable almost all the time.

-Tip: Save your trails to an offline map app before heading up to Cilaos or Mafate.
+Tip: save your trails in an offline map app before going up to Cilaos or Mafate.
 In the cirques, the signal is intermittent, and a downloaded track will prevent you from getting lost.

 Local operators

-Reunion's network is supported by operators such as Orange Réunion, SFR Réunion, and Zeop, heirs to the French infrastructure.
+Reunion's network is supported by operators like Orange Réunion, SFR Réunion, and Zeop, heirs to the French infrastructure.
 A travel eSIM routes your traffic through the best available network in each area, so you don't have to choose a company or configure anything manually.

-This translates into reliable 4G in populated areas and automatic internal roaming: your phone connects to the antenna with the best signal depending on where you are.
-For travelers, the difference from buying a local French SIM is that you avoid going to a store, understanding the contract in French, and activating the line in person.
-The eSIM gets everything ready for you from your phone.
+This translates into reliable 4G in populated areas and automatic internal roaming: your phone connects to the antenna with the best signal wherever you are.
+For travelers, the difference from buying a local French SIM is that you save yourself a trip to a store, understanding a contract in French, and activating the line in person.
+The eSIM gets everything ready from your phone; if you want to see why it's better than buying an international physical chip, here's the complete comparison.

 How many GB do you need?

 For a hiking and driving trip around Reunion, most people get by with between 3 and 8 GB.
-GPS consumes less than it seems if you have downloaded maps; what drives up usage is video and uploading lots of photos and stories.
+GPS uses less data than it seems if you have downloaded maps; what really boosts consumption is video and uploading many photos and stories.

-- Light usage (GPS + messaging): 3 GB for a week of routes with offline maps.
+- Light use (GPS + messaging): 3 GB for a week of routes with offline maps.

 Take advantage of your accommodation's Wi-Fi for large downloads (cirque maps, series for evenings, photo backups) and save your eSIM data for daily use on the road.

 Plans are sold by GB and validity days.
-These ranges are indicative to help you choose based on the duration of your trip; the exact price is shown on the product page.
+These ranges are indicative to help you choose based on the duration of your trip; the exact price can be seen on the product page.

 | Plan | Data | Days | Ideal for |